Want to contribute? Fork us in GitHub!

 It’s been a while since our last blog post.
 All this time, we were working hard on fixing bugs, creating new objects, and improving EO in general.
 And here it is - release 0.36.0, which contains many new features.
 So, this blog post is a summary that highlights the most significant changes.

-Recursive tuple and varargs
+Recursive Tuple and Varargs

 We’re continuing to observe new features of the latest release 0.34.1 of EO, and today we talk about new recursive implementation of tuple object and why we got rid of varargs in our language.

-Covert EO to φ-calculus expression and back
+Convert EO to φ-calculus Expression and Back

 In the recently released version 0.34.0, we have implemented several changes to EO.
 Today, we will discuss the conversion of EO to φ-calculus expression and vice versa.